bielcardona/BTC_fixed_h/README.md

-# Supplementary files for "Generation of Tree-Child phylogenetic networks"
+# Supplementary files for "On binary tree-child phylogenetic networks with a fixed number of hybrid nodes"
 ## By G. Cardona

 If you have `pipenv` installed, the requirements can be installed by executing `pipenv install`.
 Notice however that `graphviz` must be installed previously (only needed to run the Jupyter notebook).